Petcube

-Petcube is a technology company that designs and develops smart devices for pets which combine cameras with treat dispensers and laser pointer toys.
+Petcube, Inc. is a technology company that designs and develops smart devices for pets which combine cameras with treat dispensers and laser pointer toys.

 History

-The company was founded in 2012 in Kyiv, Ukraine by Alex Neskin, Yaroslav Azhnyuk, and Andrey Klen.
+The company was incorporated in 2013 in Kyiv, Ukraine by Alex Neskin, Yaroslav Azhnyuk, and Andrey Klen.
 Typically for a startup, Petcube aimed to solve the problem the founders faced on their own: Neskin's dog Rocky suffered and misbehaved due to separation anxiety.

 Within two Kickstarter campaigns the project raised $250,000 in 2013 (becoming the best funded pet product by that time) and $315,000 in 2016.
-In 2017, Petcube announced a treat partnership with Wellness and acquised a Canadian pet-focused startup Petbot.
+In 2017, Petcube announced a treat partnership with Wellness and acquired a Canadian pet-focused startup Petbot.
 In the following years, Petcube raised over $14 million in seed money and Series A financing from Y Combinator, Almaz Capital, Aventures, and other investors.

 Products

 Petcube offers three devices: Petcube Camera, Petcube Bites with camera and a treat dispenser, and Petcube Play which features a laser pointer to keep the pet entertained (distracted) while the owner is away.

 The devices can stream and record video, toss treats, allow users to communicate with a pet two-way, and connect to Amazon Alexa.
 Paid subscription enables cloud video storage, automated recording triggered by sound or motion, smart alerts (bark, meow, pet, and human notifications), and adds a web interface.